Skip to content

 How to Plan an Out of Africa Trip

-These guidelines are not strictly meant for a traveler destined for a trip to the Netherlands or Kuwait, and the like.
+These guidelines are not strictly meant for a traveller destined for a trip to the Netherlands or Kuwait, and the like.
 No. They cut across destinations; be it within your country, African nation(s), or elsewhere.

 Here is what Lillian Ruby shared with The African Exponent in an email interview.

 Lillian Ruby: This is my mantra: Good travel is the result of good planning.
 That applies to any trip you take.
 But it’s especially true when you’re heading to a foreign country.
-It can be tempting to book a ticket and start fantasizing about your getaway, but there’s work to be done.
+It can be tempting to book a ticket and start fantasising about your getaway, but there’s work to be done.

 TAE: When you say “there’s work to be done,” do you mean visa and passport?
 What other things should one consider?